-The actual tasks assigned to a Cadet vary with each placement, depending on the goals of that unit or department, and the projects available at the time, as well as the individual strengths and interests of each Cadet.
+The actual tasks assigned to a Cadet vary with each placement depending on the goals of that unit or department and the projects available at that time, as well as the individual strengths and interests of each Cadet.
 The work is generally a combination of day-to-day operational tasks together with specialised project work.

-Cadets are given the unique opportunity to work on and manage projects with University-wide significance and importance, such as the annual Vice-Chancellor's Awards, student enrolments and orientations and graduation ceremonies.
+Cadets are given to unique opportunity to work on and manage projects with University-wide significance and importance, such as the annual Vice-Chancellor's Awards, student enrolments, and orientation and graduation ceremonies.

-During their final 18 months, Cadets work in a specialised placement, tailored to their degree major and areas of interest.
+During their final months, Cadets work in a specialised placement tailored to their degree and areas of interest.
 This is often in one of the areas they have already worked in, however placements in other areas of the University may be negotiated.